Thibaultfq/virtual-sports/src/posts/2025-08-27-governance-issues-virtual-sports-publication-PEH.md

 ![Both PEDs and mechanical doping are still an issue in virtual cycling](/assets/images/2025/08/doping-governance-issues-virtual-cycling.webp)

 ## :moneybag: Platform fragmentation and commercial interests
 Virtual sports heavily relies on its game or virtual platform, which are commercially-driven platforms.
 While commercial stakeholders with commercial interest are completely normal within sports, the power relation with these type of stakeholders is somewhat different for virtual sports and esports.
-This creates an interesting challenge to balance out the commercial development of the games versus the development that supports athletes and sport governing bodies, like standardisation, fairly managing intellectual property rights etc. The latter features are often less interesting from a commercial standpoint, for example, the vast majority of (leisure) Zwift users does not need any independent performance verification.
+This creates an interesting challenge to balance out the commercial development of the games versus the development that supports athletes and sport governing bodies, like standardisation, fairly managing intellectual property rights etc. The latter features are often less interesting from a commercial standpoint, for example, the vast majority of (leisure) Zwift users does not need independent performance verification.

 > [We need] some sort of a common ground so that we can progress with an international ranking system, an international calendar, getting an independent performance verification service, getting standardization across all the platforms. [...]
 (Floyd)